 So, what are the classic signs of subtle control in a relationship?

-I’ve done a lot of research on this and talked to a lot of people and I believe some of the classic signs to be persistent displays from one party of the following:
+I’ve done a lot of research on this and talked to a lot of people and I believe some of the below to be 25 Signs of a Subtly Controlled Relationship:

 - Moody at social events with your friends, family or work colleagues.